fpasquinisantos/data202/midtermproject.md

 - If your dataset is *less than 10 MB*: submit a **`.zip` file** with your entire project folder.
 - Otherwise: submit just the HTML (and make sure the instructions are *very clear* about how to get the data)
-  - Use the header from the template, which includes these important settings:
-    - Keep `code-tools: true` in the header so we can see your source code.
-    - Make sure you keep `embed-resources: true` so we can see any images.

 # Checklist